jaredhoberock/future/README.md

       packaged_task<result_type(experimental::future<T>)> continuation(forward<F>(func));
       experimental::future<result_type> result_future = continuation.get_future();

-      // XXX note that this next call (set_continuation()) is the only part of the implementation
+      // note that this next call (set_continuation()) is the only part of the implementation
       // that relies on experimental::future's implementation
       //
       // It may make sense to introduce .set_continuation() as a lower-level primitive required by all
       // Futures (or all continuation-aware Futures) distinct from .then()
-      //  The idea is that future.set_continuation() attaches a continuation function to the future.
+      // The idea is that future.set_continuation() attaches a continuation function to the future, and this continuation
+      // is invoked when the future becomes ready.
       //
       // There are two cases:
       //
       //   1.
 The future is ready, and execution::execute(exec, continuation) is invoked
-      //       in the current thread
+      //      immediately in the current thread
       //   2.
 The future is not yet ready, and the continuation is stored for later.
       //      execution::execute(exec, continuation) will be invoked in the thread that
       //      makes the future ready (e.g. the thread which calls promise.set_value()).
       //
       // .set_continuation() returns void and invalidates the future.
       //
       // If we had .set_continuation() as a primitive to work with, we could do all of this stuff generically inside
-      // of execution::then_execute() rather than forcing the future implementation to deal with it
+      // of execution::then_execute() rather than requiring the future implementation to deal with it

       predecessor.set_continuation(exec, std::move(continuation));